Drift Documentation

 1. Define standards - Write validation rules in .drift.yaml for your expected project structure

-2. Run validation - Execute drift --no-llm to see what’s missing or broken (red phase)
+2. Run validation - Execute drift to see what’s missing or broken (red phase)

 3. Fix issues - Create files, fix links, update configurations manually or with AI assistance (green phase)